elixir-capsule/capsule_ecto/README.md

   |> Capsule.Ecto.encapsulate(%{"file_data" => some_upload}, [:file_data], MyApp.Attacher, :attach)
   ```

-  ### Upload cleanup
+## Upload cleanup

 Since the file is written to disk as part of the changeset, you will probably want to do some cleanup depending on the error status.
 On success you may want to move the file from a temporary location to permanent storage (especially if the latter is in the cloud and costs a network request).
 On failure you may want to delete the file (unless you are handling that with some sort of periodic task).

 One good option is to wrap your Repo operation in another function to handle both as asynchronous Tasks so they don't block the parent process:

   ```
   def create_attachment(user, attrs) do
-  %Attachment{user: user}
+  %Attachment{}
-  |> Attachment.changeset(attrs)
+  |> Ecto.changeset.change()
+  |> Capsule.Ecto.encapsulate(attrs, [:file_data], MyApp.Attacher, :attach)
   |> Repo.insert()
   |> case do
     {:ok, source} = success_tuple ->